Remi-Gau/remi-gau.github.io/_posts/2022/2022-03-31-clean-matlab.md

 Recently, [Anibal Sólon](https://anibalsolon.com/) asked for tips about writing clean MATLAB🔒 code.

-So when a confirmed wizard asks you for advices, you try to forget that you feel like an apprentice sorcerer most of the time and you respond with some of the things you learned along the way[^1]<sup>,</sup>[^2].
+So when a confirmed wizard asks you for advice, you try to forget that you feel like an apprentice sorcerer most of the time and you respond with some of the things you learned along the way[^1]<sup>,</sup>[^2].